TRUMP AIDES TALKED TO RUSSIANS? BIG

 sure, collaborative efforts with a foreign power to influence elections must

-forbidden and, if discovered, punished.
+be forbidden and, if discovered, punished.

 However, other communication should be encouraged.
 This would include